ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Relying Party:

-: A role performed by an entity (typically a device) that depends on the validity of information about an Attester, for purposes of reliably applying application specific actions.
+: A role performed by an entity that depends on the validity of information about an Attester, for purposes of reliably applying application specific actions.
 Compare /relying party/ in {{RFC4949}}.

 : Consumes: Attestation Results

 Verifier:

-: A role performed by an entity (typically a device) that appraises the validity of Evidence about an Attester and produces Attestation Results to be used by a Relying Party.
+: A role performed by an entity that appraises the validity of Evidence about an Attester and produces Attestation Results to be used by a Relying Party.

 : Consumes: Evidence, Reference Values, Endorsements, Appraisal Policy for Evidence